 These are some of many poisonous mushrooms that contain the chemical monomethyl hydrazine (MMH).
 MMH causes vomiting, dizziness, diarrhea, and sometimes death.
 Furthermore, MMH is suspected to be carcinogenic.

-"But wait," you may be asking, "haven't I heard of people eating these mushrooms with no ill effect?"
+“But wait,” you ask, “haven’t I heard of people eating these mushrooms with no ill effect?”

 You probably have.
 Many people have eaten them and some even hunt for them specifically.
 It may surprise you that Gyromitra esculenta is considered a delicacy in parts of the Great Lakes region of the United States and in parts of Scandinavia.
 You can even buy them in Finland, where they come with preparation instructions!

-So what's the problem?
+So what’s the problem?
 One danger is the varying levels of MMH in different poisonous mushrooms.
 Some species contain very little, others contain enough to kill.
 MMH levels also vary among geographic regions within a single species.
-The point is nobody knows how toxic any false morel will be in any location.
+Nobody knows how toxic any false morel will be in any location.